rationalpov/mentalModel/index.md

 One of the most briliant mind of the last century, Claude Shannon, gave a [speech](http://www1.ece.neu.edu/~naderi/Claude%20Shannon.html)  on creative thinking to a small group of researchers in bell labs.

-Despite the title, it fits the purpose of explaining the purpose of mental model perfectly:
+Despite the title, it fits the purpose of explaining mental model perfectly:

 Prof. Robert Gallager from MIT [summerized](http://www.rle.mit.edu/rgallager/documents/BooleShannon.pdf) Shannon's speech.